hsenid-mobile/mycoriza/docs/index.md

-!!! cite ""
+!!! cite "Mycorrhizae"
      _**Mycorrhizae** are a **symbiotic association between plant roots and fungi**.
     Their major role is to enhance nutrient and water uptake by the host plant by exploiting a larger volume of soil than roots alone can do.
 Mycorrhizae come in a number of forms, dependent upon both host plant and fungal taxonomy._

      -- <cite>J. Dighton, in Encyclopedia of Microbiology (Third Edition), 2009</cite>